brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 ### 📜 Script Descriptions (Alphabetically Ordered)

 1. **Add-ADComputers-GrantPermissions.ps1**
-   Automates adding workstations to specific Organizational Units (OUs) in Active Directory and assigns the necessary permissions for workstations to join the domain.
+   Automates the process of adding workstations to specific Organizational Units (OUs) in Active Directory and assigns the necessary permissions for domain joining.

 2. **Add-ADInetOrgPerson.ps1**
-   Simplifies the creation of new `InetOrgPerson` entries in Active Directory, allowing operators to input detailed account information, including organizational attributes.
+   Simplifies creating new `InetOrgPerson` entries in Active Directory, enabling operators to input detailed account information, including organizational attributes.

 3. **Add-ADUserAccount.ps1**
-   Facilitates the creation of new Active Directory user accounts within specified OUs, allowing operators to search for and select the target domain and OU while providing the necessary user details.
+   Facilitates the creation of new Active Directory user accounts within specified OUs, allowing operators to search for and select the target domain and OU while entering user details.

 4. **Adjust-ExpirationDate-ADUserAccount.ps1**
-   Provides a GUI for searching Active Directory users by account description and updating their expiration dates, streamlining user account management.
+   Provides a GUI for searching Active Directory users by account description and updating expiration dates, streamlining user account management.

 5. **Broadcast-ADUserLogonMessage-viaGPO.ps1 / Broadcast-ADUserLogonMessage-viaGPO.hta**
-   Displays customizable warning messages to users upon login via GPO, enabling broad communication in managed environments.
+   Displays customizable messages to users upon login via GPO, supporting broad communication in managed environments.

 6. **Cleanup-Inactive-ADComputerAccounts.ps1**
    Identifies and removes inactive workstation accounts in Active Directory, enhancing security and organizational efficiency.